bt3gl/building_blog/content/tips_website_performance.md

 ## 14. HTTP/2

 HTTP/2 comes with a huge performance benefit.
-To enable HTTP/2 one needs a SSL certificate and a server that supports HTTP/2.
+To enable HTTP/2 one needs an SSL certificate and a server that supports HTTP/2.

 ## 15. Hotlink Protection